mach-composer/mach-composer-cli/docs/src/reference/syntax/site.md

 ### Optional

-- `variables` (Block) Variables for this component
-- `secrets` (Block) Variables for this component that should be stored in an encrypted key-value store
 - `deployment` (Block) [Deployment configuration](#nested-schema-for-deployment)
 - `depends_on` (List of String) allows for the explicit setting of dependencies between components.
 This is useful when a component depends on another